andrewgodwin/django-hatchway/README.rst

 The types of your function arguments matter; Hatchway will use them to work out where to get their values from and how to parse them.
-All the standard Python types are supported, plus Pydantic-style models (which ideally you should build based on the ``hatchway.Schema`` base class).
+All the standard Python types are supported, plus `Pydantic-style models <https://docs.pydantic.dev/>`_ (which ideally you should build based on the ``hatchway.Schema`` base class, as it understands how to load things from Django model instances).

 Your return type also matters - this is what Hatchway uses to work out how to format/validate the return value.
 You can leave it off, or set it to ``Any``,